Basis-Theory/basistheory-integration-guides/collections/guides/setup_first_reactor/setup_first_reactor.md

 <span class="base-alert info">
   <span>
     Want to create your own Formulas?
-Support for Custom Formulas is currently in private beta, [join our Discord to learn more](https://discord.gg/XjWsy8PqK2).
+Support for Custom Formulas is currently in private beta.
+[Join our Discord to learn more](https://discord.gg/XjWsy8PqK2).
   </span>
 </span>